Baptist University of America

 Tampa, Florida and Decatur, Georgia

 The Atlanta History Center provided a copy of the June 1977 BUA News.
-Covering the installation of Dr. Cecil Hodges as BUA’s third president, that newsletter noted school mission and traditions.
-The school motto (above) and the graduation picture (below) came from the newsletter.
+Covering the installation of Dr. Cecil Hodges as B.U.A.’s third president, that newsletter noted school mission and traditions.
+The school motto (above) came from the newsletter.
+Internet Archive has put the 1985 and 1986 Profile, the school yearbook, online.
 Most regular newspaper coverage came from the Marietta Journal.
 Author Gail Chord Schuler attended Baptist University of America and provided a brief online account of her experience there.

 Bricks and Mortar